diogo4256/mlops_group_17/reports/README.md

 >
 > Answer:

-#138 words
+#133 words

 Our continuous integration (CI) setup is structured into workflows to ensure comprehensive testing and maintain code quality.
-The first workflow focuses on unit testing, utilizing the `unittest` framework.
+The first workflow focuses on unit testing.
 We ensure compatibility with Python 3.10.13, a version specified in the workflow.
 By defining specific versions, we aim to maintain consistency across different environments and prevent potential compatibility issues.
-To validate the integration of third-party services, such as Kaggle, we have a setup step for configuring Kaggle API credentials securely.
+To validate the integration of third-party services, such as Kaggle, we have a setup step for configuring Kaggle API credentials as "github secrets".
 This allows our tests to interact with external services while maintaining the confidentiality of sensitive information.
-For a detailed example of our CI workflow, you can refer to this [here](https://github.com/diogo4256/mlops_group_17/blob/develop/.github/workflows/tests.yml).
-This file illustrates the steps taken in our CI process, including setting up Python, installing dependencies, and executing tests.
+We run our code on all three different operating systems and we did not make use of caching.
+For a detailed example of our CI workflow, you can refer to this [here](https://github.com/diogo4256/mlops_group_17/actions/runs/7560474939).
+The tests.yalm file illustrates the steps taken in our CI process, including setting up Python, installing dependencies, and executing tests.

 ## Running code and tracking experiments